benburrill/halt_is_defeat/README.rst

 *Hold on a moment... the halting problem of Turing machines is undecidable, and HiD seems Turing-complete-ish, so what gives?*

-Ignoring the question of *how* the try block knows "in advance" whether or not to run, there is nothing problematic about *what* it lets us do.
+If we ignore the question of *how* the try block can know "in advance" whether or not to run, there is nothing problematic about *what* it lets us do.
 Even though there is a difference from the perspective of the user, try/undo does not really let us test in isolation if some code is non-terminating any more so than try/stop does.

 As for *how* it works, to provide some comfort that it isn't flagrantly